nanograv/holodeck/docs/README.md

 ## Notes

 * `sphinx-apidoc` should be run automatically on readthedocs builds using the code in the bottom of the `conf.py` file.
+* Citations/References
+  * All citations should be defined in the `docs/source/biblio.rst` file.
+In individual files that make citations, a smaller references section should be added that link to the `biblio.rst` entries.
+If the citations are defined in both places, the links will not behave properly and there will be sphinx build errors.